Grade Levels: 7/8

 - Create an editorial cartoon that demonstrates their understanding of a municipal, provincial, or national issue and illustrates their point of view (Synthesis/Create)

 - Identify and describe the techniques used to create political awareness through humour in editorial cartoon (Knowledge, Comprehension, Application);

-- Demonstrate an understanding of the concepts of exploration or settlement in the New World (Application);
+- Demonstrate an understanding of the concepts of exploration or settlement in the area that would become Canada (Application);

 - Understand the historical events, individuals, and society of Canada in the 1800s (Knowledge, Comprehension)